Best Calisthenics Apps in 2026

 The app includes follow-along workout videos hosted by Chris Heria, which are polarizing but undeniably high-quality.
 Programs cover everything from absolute beginner to elite-level skills.
 A built-in workout timer and rep counter keep sessions moving, and the interface is polished on both platforms.

-The downside is that Thenics leans heavily into its paid content.
+The downside is that Thenx is expensive and leans heavily into its paid content.
+At $19.99 per month, it is one of the pricier options on this list.
 Many of the best programs sit behind the paywall, and the free experience feels more like a demo than a standalone product.
-If you enjoy guided video workouts and want someone coaching you through each rep, Thenics is hard to beat.
+If you enjoy guided video workouts and want someone coaching you through each rep, Thenx is hard to beat.

 Pros